Meal Information Frequently Asked Questions (FAQs)

 SNS will continue to provide and support the following services:

-- Grab & Go Meals Distribution - The number of sites and locations will be determined based on Phase 2 enrollment.
-We will also need to determine if Grab-&-Go school sites in Wave 2 will stay open when Group 2 students return to in person learning.
+- Grab & Go Meal Distribution: The number of sites and locations will be determined based on Phase 2 enrollment.
+We will also need to determine if Grab & Go school sites in Wave 2 will stay open when Group 2 students return to in person learning.
+Starting April 13, the Grab & Go meal service will no longer be open at Elementary Schools.
+This is to accommodate SFUSD's in-person learning plans.
+Visit sfusd.edu/schoolfood for more information.

-- SF Marin Food Bank Distribution Programs - As with Grab-&-Go Distribution locations, we will need to determine if sites in Wave 2 will stay open when students begin in-person learning.
+- SF-Marin Food Bank Distribution Programs: As with Grab & Go Distribution locations, we will need to determine if sites in Wave 2 will stay open when students begin in-person learning.
+The SF-Marin Food Bank is actively seeking alternative nearby distribution locations to continue service in the event that a Grab and Go distribution location is no longer available.

 What about water fountains?
 Will these be available for my student to use?